 Bushes and Trees That Are In The Way Of The Mobile Home Moving

 As you might have guessed, having a mobile home that is covered in bushes and trees can also make a move difficult.
-If you or someone you know can remove these obstacles prior to the move it usually helps things go smoother and there will be less surprises for the moving company.
+You or someone you know should remove these obstacles prior to the move it usually helps things go smoother and there will be less surprises for the moving company.

 If your mobile home sits in a park be sure to check with your park manager before removing any trees there may be guidelines you need to follow.